odoe/odoenet/markdown-pages/blog/ember-with-arcgis-api-for-javascript/index.md

 Feel free to go through the [source code](https://github.com/esri/ember-cli-amd) for the details of how this works.
 There are a couple of ways you could use this addon.
 You could use RequireJS as the loader or you could point to a CDN loader.
 If you decided to install AMD modules using RequireJS and _bower install_ AMD libraries, the addon will compile your AMD modules using the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html).
 This actually works out pretty fast as you write your code.

-Here is a sample of what your configuration would look like. [gist id=b01d9b4996a415d8a5bb]
+Here is a sample of what your configuration would look like. [gist](https://gist.github.com/odoe/b01d9b4996a415d8a5bb)

 In this case, I am providing a _srcTag_ pointing to the ArcGIS JS API CDN.
 This will use the Dojo AMD loader to start the application.
 With this option you need to at least provide the _amdPackages_ option, which tells the addon which root modules to look for and load as AMD modules.
 It will then **inject** these modules into the _loader.js_ used by Ember-cli.

 A similar option is to _bower install requirejs_.
 Set _useRequire_ to _true_, provide the _amdPackages_ and if you want, provide a [RequireJS configuration](http://requirejs.org/docs/optimization.html) for the optimization settings.

-Then you need to modify the _index.html_ and _tests/index.html_ files with some _content-for_ blocks. [gist id=58ac8d15f125d3926e37]
+Then you need to modify the _index.html_ and _tests/index.html_ files with some _content-for_ blocks. [gist](https://gist.github.com/odoe/58ac8d15f125d3926e37)

 If you happen to _need_ it, you can _bower install dojo_ and set _useDojo_ to _true_ and this will inject the Dojo loader into your application.